jyax/CSE-434-Autonomous-Vehicles-Project/README.md

 ### Results

 The turtlebot will hopefully provide insight into its accuracy to detect crosswalks and the accuracy to detect pedestrians.
+The turtlebot can detect crosswalks with x% accuracy and pedestrians with y% accuracy.
+It might not be able to detect crosswalks properly if a vehicle is in front.

 ### Conclusion